Tenurian/SEC504-Notes/CTF Cheat Sheet.md

 #### tcpdump <!-- omit in toc -->
 - `-n` disables name resolution

+### V
+#### vi
+Launches the vi editor
+- not sure why you'd ever need this on your own attack platform as you should have `vim` or `nano` installed, but still useful for when you get onto pivot machines that don't have either of those and you need a command-line editor.

+#### vim
+Launches the VI Improved editor
+- I'm not good at using `vi` or `vim` so you'll have to get help from the documentation.
+I do know you can do a shell escape with both `vi` and `vim` by running something along the lines of:
+  - `sudo vi somefile`
+  - (once inside the editor, press `[ESC]` and run the following command:)
+  - `!/bin/bash`

 ### W <!-- omit in toc -->
 #### w <!-- omit in toc -->